-Lee states that generality can be achieved through heterogeneity, where explicit more than one model of computation is used.
-Coste calls this the co-simulation based approach[9].
+Lee states that generality can be achieved through heterogeneity, where explicitly more than one model of computation is used.
+Coste calls this the cosimulation based approach [10].

+Heterogenous modelling allows the use of separate languages (and underlying IDRs) for the hardware and software parts.
+The Co-Design starts with a virtual prototype where the separation of the system in hardware and software parts is already done.
+This early partitioning decision is a fundamental difference with the homogeneous approach.
+See Figure 3.2 for an overview of the design process when modelling using multiple IDRs.
+Co-simulation is typically supported on the model-level, in addition to simulation during and after the synthesis phase.

+Figure 3.2: Co-Design design process based on multiple IDRs

-Heterogenous modelling allows the use of separate languages for the hardware and software parts.
-The Co-Design starts with a virtual prototype where the hardware/software partitioning is already made for the biggest part.
-This a fundamental difference with the homogeneous approach.
-Here the emphasis is on the integral designing of the parts to make sure that the overall system has the required properties.
-The key issues are validation and interfacing [18].
-A lot of research is done on the integration of different system parts that enables system optimization across language boundaries.
+Often the emphasis in this type of approaches is on the integral designing of the parts to make sure that the overall system has the required properties.
+The key issues are validation and interfacing [21].
+A lot of research has been done on the integration of different system parts that enables system optimization across language boundaries.
+Fernandes calls it a tool box approach: "...where each systems module may be specified individually using the technique most adequate for it.
+This approach seems very useful for specifying complex systems, that are generally composed of several components, each one with its own idiosyncrasies."
+[2]

 The co-simulation-based approach consists in interconnecting the design environments associated to each of the partial specifications.
-Like its name suggests, with co-simulation the software processors and the hardware processors of an system and their interactions are simulated in one simulation.
-It does not provide such a deep integration as compositioning does [stelling, leg uit].
-However it does allow for modular design.
-Communication is between the processors would typically be implemented using a cosimulation bus which is in charge of transferring data between the different simulators.
+As its name suggests, co-simulation means that the software processors and the hardware processors of a system and their interactions are simulated in one and the same simulation.
+It does not provide such a deep integration as the compositional approach does [21].
+However, it does allow for modular design.
+Communication between the processors would typically be implemented using a cosimulation bus which is in charge of transferring data between the different simulators.